 By default, Access offers a multi-user platform and this functionality is built-in.
-To ensure data integrity and cause corruption multi-user database should split between front-end and back-end.
-Back-end gets stored on a network shared drive.
+To ensure data integrity and avoid database corruption online due to multi-access, it is important to split the Access database into multiple files between the front-end and back-end.
+The back-end gets stored on a network-shared drive.

-Here are the methods that we will discuss one by one to share Access database on network for multi-user Access:
+Here are the methods that we will discuss one by one to share Access database with multiple users:

 Method 1: Share Data By Using Network Folders